DerThorsten/nifty/README.md

-A nifty library for graph based image segmentation.
+A nifty library for 2D and 3D image segmentation, graph based segmentation an optimization.

-Almost all features of nifty exist to implement algorithms for 2D and 3D image segmentation.
+This library provided building blocks for segmentation algorithms and complex segmentation pipelines.
-To be more precise, nifty was developed to implement and prototype algorithms for segmentation of neuro data.
+The core is implemented in C++ but the suggested language to use this library from is python.

 Important:
 =========